Megan Watts Hughes: "Voice-figures"

+Diagram of Hughes' Eidophones.
+The "A" indicates the membrane on which the powder patterns are produced.

 In 1885, while exercising her voice, she accidentally discovered what she called "voice-figures" or "voice-flowers", patterns created by the natural phenomenon of standing-wave resonance.
 She described the process which began with sand and/or lycopodium powder and later "flooding the disk of the eidophone with a thin layer of liquid, e.g., water or milk."
 Vibrations registered as patterns on the disc of the eidophone.
 She described the patterns as "beautiful crispations" which would only appear if the pitches sung were not too forced.
 She experimented with and found that coloured glycerine produced intricate flower-like patterns in the liquid.

 Her scientific observations were first published in an 1891 Century Magazine article under the name Margaret Watts Hughes.
 She wrote that she had already presented her findings at The Musical Association, The Royal Institution, and the Royal Society in London, which was considered unusual for a woman in that period.
 Using her own photography and diagrams (pictured on the right), the article described her process and her invention in detail:In 1885, while seeking means to indicate readily the intensities of vocal sounds, I first met with these [voice] figures, and, owing to their variety both in form and production, they have since absorbed much of my attention.
 The apparatus I have employed I call the eidophone.
 This is very simple.
 It consists merely of an elastic membrane, such as thoroughly flexible soft sheet-rubber, tightly stretched over the mouth of a receiver of any form, into which receiver the voice is introduced by a wide-mouthed tube of convenient shape.
 In some cases the receiver may be dispensed with, and the membrane be stretched across the open end of the tube itself.This process would later be linked to the independent invention of research begun by Ernst Chladni, who used powder rather than liquid to facilitate the visual patterns.
 Watts Hughes' work was not only demonstrated at a scientific meeting of the Royal Society, her scientific paper in 1891 led her to publish a 47-page book that extensively detailed how she made sound visible.
 The book was entitled The Eidophone Voice Figures: Geometrical and Natural Forms Produced by Vibrations of the Human Voice, published in 1904.
 Her work along with Ernst Chladni became progenitors of a field called cymatics forwarded by Swiss scientist Hans Jenny and later studied by scientists at MIT.

 British biophysicist Jill Purce investigated the effects of vibration on particles and water, following up on the findings of Chaldni and Watts Hughes.